renannrocha/payment-plan/README.md

-# payment plan - beginer project
+# payment plan - beginner project

 A simple page of choice of plan, practicing with display-flex